SachinD6/SachinD6/README.md

-- 👋 Hi, I’m @Sachin-Duhan
+- 👋 Hi, I’m Sachin Duhan
-- 👀 I’m interested in Web and Android development.
-- 🌱 I’m currently learning NextJS, Django REST framework and Golang
+- 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Sachin-Duhan/Sachin-Duhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.